-In this lab you will re-implement the Todo app you created in Lab 10 and replace the database with Cloud Fire store.
-The functionality of the application will still be the same get, add, update delete projects and to-dos.
+In this lab you will complete the Todo app implementation you created in Lab 11 and add the authentication part.
+Also, you will add a way to upload and download files from firebase storage.
+The rest of the functionality of the application will still be the same get, add, update delete projects and to-dos.